snowdrop/k8s-infra/ansible/README-oc.md

   cd ansible/
   ansible-playbook playbook/generate_inventory.yml -e ip_address=192.168.99.50 -e type=simple
   ```

+**NOTE**: This step is not needed if the target VM was created using the [create-vm.sh](../virtualbox/create-vm.sh) script
+since the script automatically invokes said command once the VM has been created

 - Next you can execute one of these tags to `up`, `down` or `clean` the cluster created